New York Medicaid Plans Are Responsible for Wage Theft, Lawsuit Charges

 Aides have filed numerous wage theft lawsuits and formal complaints with the state Department of Labor, some of which resulted in settlements that awarded back pay to workers.
 However, for those aides who are part of 1199SEIU, the eastern US health care union, lawsuits are often not possible.
 That’s because the union’s collective bargaining agreements contain arbitration clauses that require workers to settle wage theft claims out of court.

 Worker advocates have criticized those clauses for letting agencies off the hook and leaving aides with paltry settlements.
 For example, in 2022, the union won a mass arbitration award for over 100,000 workers across more than 40 home care agencies.
-That settlement delivered only $250 to each aide, even though the workers alleged they were owed far more in stolen wages.
+That required employers to pay $250 per aide into a fund that was divided among workers according to a formula, even though some workers alleged they were owed far more in stolen wages.

 Home care agencies have claimed that paying back all of the allegedly stolen wages could bankrupt the industry.
 The state Department of Labor and 1199SEIU have both echoed that claim.